tulip/gizmo/Production/Readme.md

 You should be able to tell your gizmo has flashed correctly if you can perform the following tasks:
 - **No Flicker** - Watch for 1min and see no flicker
 - **MCU HB** - Blinks first tulip something to confirm MCUs are programmed correctly - this is also the behavior of a broken/not-programmed RTC
-- **Minutes Good** - Long hold makes the minute value blink.
+- **Minutes Good** - Long button press (>2s)  the minute value blink.
 Each minute is a press, so pressing 5 times should change the value of the minute.
-- **Hours Good** - Long hold makes the minute value blink.
+- **Hours Good** - Long button press (>2s) makes the minute value blink.
 Another long hold makes the hours blink.
 Will program - long hold will set it, press quickly to change numbers.
 - **RTC Good** - RTC time persists after a restart
+- **NO RTC Programmable** - If there is no RTC, will initialize as blinking"TWELVE" and still be able to be set normally.
+Should keep time normally.
+- **ADD RTC OK** - Adding a known good RTC should immediately switch the time to the time programmed on the RTC.

+NOTE: No RTC hot unplugging!
+Hot unplugging can induce a complete reset of the RTC.
+This behavior can be replicated in the original code and seems to occur after multiple hot unplugs.
+If you need to remove the RTC, unplug the device completely and then remove the RTC.

 ## RTC Programmer